rileythomp/golint/README.md

 $ code --goto <file>:<line>:<column>
 ```

-Then we can just wait for the user to fix the warning and press enter to continue to the next warning.
+Then we can just wait for the user to fix the warning and press enter to continue on to the next warning.

 This was already a lot better, but it was still a hassle having to fix each warning manually.
 I added a step after opening a warning to check if the linter warning matched a list of known warning regexes.
 If it did, it would suggest a fix and ask the user if they wanted to apply it.
 If yes, the warning would be fixed automatically.
 Otherwise, the fix would be skipped and the user could fix the warning manually.
 This was a huge time saver as it allowed me to fix many warnings with just a single key press.